-Who/What [40 CFR 265.16(a)]
+Who/What [40 CFR 262.17(a)(7)]

-- 1. "Personnel" must be taught job-specific waste management procedures. - 2.
-Training must be directed by a person trained in hazardous waste management procedures. - 3.
-Training must cover, as applicable and relevant to each person's job responsibilities, the following: - Use, inspection, repair of emergency, and monitoring equipment; - Automatic waste feed cut-off systems; - Communications and alarm systems; - Response to fires or explosions; - Response to ground-water contamination incidents; and - Shutdown of operations.
+- 1. "Personnel" must be taught job-specific waste management procedures. - Training must be directed by a person trained in hazardous waste management procedures. - Training must cover, as applicable and relevant to each person's job responsibilities, the following: - Use, inspection, repair of emergency, and monitoring equipment - Automatic waste feed cut-off systems - Communications and alarm systems - Response to fires or explosions - Response to ground-water contamination incidents - Shutdown of operations

-When [40 CFR 265.16(b) and (c)]
+When [40 CFR 262.17(a)(7)(ii) and (iii)]